Morphology of Inflationary Gravitational Wave Spectra imprinted by a Sequence of Post-Inflationary Epochs $via$ ${\rm GWInSpect}$: Inflationary gravitational waves

 where $h_k ^{\lambda} $ is the tensor amplitude, with $\lambda = \lbrace +,\,\times \rbrace$ denoting the two polarisation of GWs and $k$ is the comoving wavenumber of the tensor modes.
 General solution to Eq.~\eqref{eq:EOM_hk} can be written as a linear combination of two Bessel functions of the first kind~\cite{NIST:DLMF}, namely, $\lbrace J_{ \l(\alpha - \half \r)} (x), \, J_{- \l(\alpha - \half \r)}(x)\rbrace$, as follows\,--

-where $\alpha$ is related to the EoS ($w$), while $y_{_k}(\tau)$ is the physical frequency ($k/a(\tau)$) of the tensor modes\,---\,scaled by the Hubble parameter ($H(\tau)$), of the post-inflationary Universe, \textit{i.e.}, \beq \alpha = \f{2}{1+3\,w} \, , \quad y_{_k} (\tau) = \f{k}{a(\tau) H(\tau)} \, . \eeq The Bogolyubov coefficients, $\lbrace A_k,\,B_k\rbrace$, are determined by imposing the appropriate initial or boundary conditions on the tensor mode functions.
+where $\alpha$ is related to the EoS ($w$), while $y_{_k}(\tau)$ is the physical frequency ($k/a(\tau)$) of the tensor modes\,---\,scaled by the Hubble parameter ($H(\tau)$), of the post-inflationary Universe, \textit{i.e.}, \beq \alpha = \f{2}{1+3\,w} \, , \quad y_{_k} (\tau) = \f{k}{a(\tau) H(\tau)} \, . \eeq The Bogoliubov coefficients, $\lbrace A_k,\,B_k\rbrace$, are determined by imposing the appropriate initial or boundary conditions on the tensor mode functions.
 For the first post-inflationary epoch, characterised by a constant EoS ($w_1$), these coefficients are obtained by matching to the inflationary tensor modes at the end of inflation.
 Specifically, the super-Hubble inflationary tensor perturbations serve as the initial conditions for the subsequent evolution in this epoch.
 Consequently, for any mode with comoving wavenumber $k$ that was super-Hubble at the onset of the first epoch, the initial tensor mode function is taken to be equal to the frozen amplitude of the corresponding inflationary mode, while its time derivative vanishes, namely,

 where $\tau_k$ marks the post-inflationary Hubble-entry time of a tensor mode of interest with (comoving) wavenumber $k$.
-Eq.~\eqref{eq:hk_initial_condition} yields the following expression for the Bogolyubov coefficients for the first epoch (see Ref~\cite{Soman:2024zor})
+Eq.~\eqref{eq:hk_initial_condition} yields the following expression for the Bogoliubov coefficients for the first epoch (see Ref~\cite{Soman:2024zor})

 where $\Gamma(x)$ is the Gamma function.

 As emphasized earlier, the high-energy post-inflationary dynamics of the Universe is expected to involve a variety of complex physical processes, potentially giving rise to multiple distinct expansion phases before the onset of BBN.
 It is therefore instructive to model the pre-BBN expansion history as a sequence of successive cosmic epochs, each characterised by a (nearly) constant EoS parameter~\cite{Ng:1993pv,Antusch:2021aiw,Soman:2024zor}, as illustrated in Fig.~\ref{fig:Expansion_EoS}.
 We denote this sequence of post-inflationary EoS parameters by $w_1,\, w_2,\, \ldots,\, w_n,\, w_{n+1}=1/3$, where $w_{n+1}$ is the EoS of the radiation-dominated hot Big Bang phase.